 - Cacao paste comes from cacao nibs that have been slowly heated to preserve the nutrients and are melted into a bark known that is a less-processed form of dark chocolate bars.
 Cacao paste can be used to make raw vegan desserts, or you can just eat it as an indulgent snack by itself!

-- Cacao powder contains more fiber and calories than cocoa powder since more of the nutrients from the whole bean are still intact.
+- Cacao powder contains more fiber and calories than cocoa powder since more of the nutrients from the whole bean is still intact.
 Cacao is an excellent source of monounsaturated fats, cholesterol-free saturated fats, vitamins, minerals, fiber, natural carbohydrates, and protein that make it an excellent source of nutrients.

-- Cocoa is the term used to refer to the heated form of cacao that you probably grew up buying at the store in the form of cocoa powder.
+- Cocoa is the term used to refer to the heated form of cacao that you probably grew up buying at the store in the form of powder.

-- Though cocoa may seem inferior to raw cacao, it’s actually very good for you (and less expensive) if you choose a variety without added sugars and milk fats or oils.
+- Though cocoa may seem inferior to raw cacao, it’s actually very good for you.
+It’s also less expensive.

-- If you buy cocoa powder, be sure you buy plain cocoa powder, not cocoa mixes which often contain sugar.
+- If you buy cocoa powder, be sure you buy plain cocoa powder.
+Cocoa mixes often contain more sugar.
 Look for either regular cocoa powder or Dutch-processed (a.k.a. dark) cocoa powder.

 - Cocoa powder is a rich source of fiber, has little fat, and has a bit of protein in it as well.

 You can use cocoa powder and cacao powder interchangeably in baking recipes, smoothies, oatmeal, cookies, homemade raw treats, or even stir them into your coffee for a homemade mocha.
-Both cacao and cocoa are highly nutritious for you and are sure to satisfy your chocolate cravings around the clock.
-If you want more nutrients, I would suggest you choose cacao, but if you want fewer calories and decent source of antioxidants, then definitely go with cocoa powder.
+Both cacao and cocoa are highly nutritious for you and are sure to satisfy your chocolate cravings.
+If you want more nutrients, I would suggest you choose cacao.
+If you want fewer calories and a decent source of antioxidants, then definitely go with cocoa powder.